Last updated on June 5th, 2023 at 09:44 am

 There are a handful of basic tools used when caring for your bar.
 Here they are along with specific recommendations based on what I’ve found to work well for me over time.

 Some people will just use their gym towel.
 That may or may not be a good idea based on how much sweat and skin oil is on the towel.
 It’s better than nothing, but not ideal.

 A better idea is a microfiber cloth reserved only for this purpose.
 Microfiber will not leave any material behind in the knurling and will do a nice job of daily maintenance.

 My preferred method is to use dedicated fitness wipes.
 They are a low ph wipe that will both clean and disinfect and are always a great choice.
-You can see the wipes that I use every day here on Amazon.
+You can see the wipes that I use every day here.

 *Please note that I wouldn’t use these wipes on bars with a black oxide or zinc finish.
 They contain vinegar, and that may strip the finish from your bar.